Eppo-exp/eppo-docs/docs/feature-flags/targeting.md

 ## Add Targeting Rules to an Experiment

-Targeting rules are supported for experiments that use Eppo's randomization SDK.
-Navigate to the Experiment Setup tab to configure targeting rules.
+Targeting rules are supported for experiments that use Eppo's Feature Flagging SDK.
+Navigate to an allocation in a Feature Flag to configure targeting rules.
 You may target any attribute names that you use in your code, but the same attributes must be passed to the SDK during assignment.

 ![generating-api-token-1](/img/connecting-data/targeting-rules.png)